AVOIDANT PERSONALITY DISORDER OR REJECTION SENSITIVITY DYSPHORIA? OR BOTH?

 Crap… this is also true….

 I write like I have been better for years but that’s not true.
 (That’s more of a writing thing than an honesty thing.
-You always start like you are in the middle of a conversation.)
+You always start like you are in the middle of a story, instead of the beginning.)
 My battle with anxiety has been going on for more than 25 years but my successes are measured in weeks with relapses sprinkled in between like glitter.
 Have you ever tried to get rid of glitter?
 That shit sticks.
 You think you’ve got it all up, vacuumed, swept, wiped up, then you move the couch and BAM… glitter.

 I am not my illness.
 I don’t put it on like an affectation to excuse my behavior or encourage sympathy.
 I really don’t want pity.
 But if my putting a name on it, my name, if my honesty helps anyone in the thick of it, I’ll take a little rude diagnostic evaluation from the internet.

 Do you see that there at the end?
 “Please don’t judge me.”
 With every word that I wrote I said, “please, take me seriously.”
 And then at the very last I said, “Knowing what I am, that is what will get me through.”
 And yet, my psychiatrist and my counselor were fooled by the mask that I put up to pretend that I was one of them.

 Even when I said to the counselor, “It’s not your fault that you think nothing is wrong with me.
 I just lied to you for half of this meeting so you would like me.”
 She and the doctor still only saw what the sick part of me wanted them to see.
 Sometimes I feel like they failed me.
 Sometimes I think I just wasn’t ready.
 Most of the time, I know that they were just people, and I was one appointment in a long day of many, many appointments.
 I was never going to matter to them as much as I did to myself.